The Deliberation Circle Becomes the Hidden Anchor

 Limits That Matter

 The paper is careful about its limits.
 The positive held-out result rests most strongly on one model family.
 The task is one English symptom-to-disease setting with ten cases, three agents, and five rounds.
+The probabilities are self-reported model outputs, not calibrated clinical probabilities.
 The anchor is weakly identified at the single-run level, and the family with the most dynamic hidden-anchor behavior is not thereby the most accurate.
 The dynamics explain a trajectory; they do not certify correctness.

 That limitation is not a weakness to hide.
 It is the governance lesson.
 Multi-agent deliberation should be evaluated as a system behavior under a named topology, model family, task class, and validation protocol.
 A product claim that says "multiple agents debated the answer" is not a safety case.